matldupont/matdupont-dev/blog/220312/01-minification-splitting-compression.md

 },
 ```

+Back to a score of 99 and no more unused JS warning!

 There's still one more thing I want to try before moving on the addressing the PWA metrics.

 ## Compression